textX/Arpeggio/docs/semantics.md

 During a semantic analysis a parse tree is walked in the depth-first manner and for each node a proper visitor method is called to transform it to some other form.
-The results are than fed to the parent node visitor method.
+The results are then fed to the parent node visitor method.
 This is repeated until the final, top level parse tree node is processed (its visitor is called).
 The result of the top level node is the final output of the semantic analysis.